ManishModak/Object-Oriented-Programing/Java/IMP About Projects.md

                                         objects and total weight of object from a bag.
 Use static variable and method, array of object, and constructor overloading.

-Project No.5(Inheritance)             : Inheritance , Super keyword , Array of Objects ,Switch Case
+Project No.5(Inheritance)             : Inheritance , Super keyword , Array of Objects , Switch Case
 Problem Statement                     : Design a class 'Person' with data members
                                         name, age, DOB, employee id, PAN card number, mobile number, and email id.
                                         Inherit the classes: Assistant Professor, Associate Professor, and Professor.